zbyNokin/BS6206UC2/README.md

 tar -xvzf netMHCIIpan-4.3e.Linux.tar.gz
 tar -xvzf MixMHC2pred-2.0.2.2.tar.gz
 ```
-If you are using MixMHC2pred for the first time, you may need to download the wished alleles' definition files from the page:
+If you are using **MixMHC2pred** for the first time, you may need to download the wished alleles' definition files from the page:
 http://mixmhc2pred.gfellerlab.org/PWMdef.
 We are using **'PWMdef_Human.zip'**, what you need to do is simply download the zip and
 extract the folder under MixMHC2pred path, and rename it to **'PWMdef'**.

+If you are using **netMHCIIpan** for the first time, please follow the documentation to set up the software successfully
+before executing the script, details can be found at https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/

+**Make sure the software can run (manually) before using the script!!!**

 ### **Step 3: Set Up Execution Permissions**
 Ensure the executables have proper permissions: